ibm-cloud-docs/devsecops/devsecops-artifact-signing.md

 # Signing non-image artifacts
 {: #devsecops-artifacts-verify}

 The DevSecOps toolchain provides the capability to sign non-image artifacts, restricted to file formats such as `tar` and `zip`.
 This process involves using a script in conjunction with the default signing script.
 If you need to sign artifacts other than `tar` and `zip` files, you must provide a customized implementation of the script.
+Use `skip-sign-artifact-type` text property to skip image signing for the given artifact types (e.g: log;report;documentation).
 {: shortdesc}

 The required runtime environment must be available within the image to support the signing process.